usnistgov/oar-sdp/README.md

 ## Notes on running in the NIST environment

-*Note:*  In NIST production, the SDP and PDR apps are normally run via docker containers edits the `env.js` file based on the deployment environment.
+*Note:*  In NIST production, the SDP and PDR apps are normally run via docker containers which edit the `env.js` file based on the deployment environment.
 In detail:

 *  All the env variables values for sdp/pdr project, are stored in the 'env.js' file at src/client/assets/env.js